 This section of our website is to provide users of our systems information about how to use our systems, storage, and services.

-NREL HPC Data Center Maintenance starting April 21st:
+NEW Schedule for NREL HPC Data Center Maintenance:

-We are planning maintenance activities beginning 7 a.m. on Friday, April 21st.
-Systems will return to service by noon Saturday, April 22nd.
+Maintenance activities begin 5 a.m. on Friday, April 28th.
+Systems will return to service by noon Saturday, April 29th.
 This will affect all systems in the HPC datacenter including Peregrine, Mass Storage, WinHPC, Globus, VMware, and DataBus.
 Be prepared for all of these systems to be unavailable for the full duration of the outage.

 HPC Office Hours are Thursday April 6 from 11-12 in the ESIF B212-Faraday conference room.

 Some of our staff will be available to help users get started or solve problems on Peregrine.
 If this time doesn’t work for you, please send an email message to Ilene Carpenter at Ilene.Carpenter@nrel.gov to arrange a help session at a different time.

 Insight Center Office Hours are every Monday from 10-11 in the ESIF B311-Insight Center Collaboration Room

 Some of our staff will be available to help users get started using Visualization tools, the Insight Center's immersive environment, and the Insight high-resolution displays.
 Feel free to drop in.
 You may also send an email directly to Kenny Gruchalla at Kenny.Gruchalla@nrel.gov.

 Research Data System and Services Office Hours are every Monday from 10-11 am in the ESIF B308-Insight Center Visualization Room